Specific Objectives

 Image From EcoleBooks.com

-Simple statements represents only one condition as follows
+Simple statements represent only one condition, as shown below:

-A compound statement is a two simple inequalities joined by “and” or “or.”
-Here are two examples.
+A compound statement consists of two simple inequalities joined by “and” or “or.”
+Here are two examples:

 Combined into one to form -3